p0nce/d-idioms/idioms/How does D improve on C++17&#63;.md

 ## Default initialization

 Uninitialized variables can create subtle and hard to find bugs in C++ programs.
 In D all variables and members are initialized by default.
-And if that happens to be expensive, the `= void` initialization can be used instead.
+If that happens to be expensive, the `= void` initialization can be used instead.

 ## DUB